Generic selectors

 Or "Saving the Big Buck$!"

 The plan was always to try to sell our house by owner, and we read a lot of articles and blog posts to prepare ourselves for that task.
 We were very lucky, I mean beyond lucky, to have a buyer before even listing our house.
-All of that knowledge we gained preparing for the task, didn’t prepare us for what was next–the paperwork.
+All of that knowledge we gained preparing for the task, didn't prepare us for what was next--the paperwork.

-The buyers said, “We’ll come over on Wednesday with some earnest money and sign the paperwork.”
+The buyers said, "We'll come over on Wednesday with some earnest money and sign the paperwork."
 We went into panic mode thinking about all the paperwork we signed with our realtor when we were first purchasing the house.
-This time around, neither we nor the buyers had a realtor, and we didn’t want to bring one on just to pay a commission for a house that was already nearly sold.
+This time around, neither we nor the buyers had a realtor, and we didn't want to bring one on just to pay a commission for a house that was already nearly sold.
 Another option was hiring a real estate attorney.
 A few friends who had recently sold their homes went this route and even recommended one to us.
-His price was $1000–which is a great deal compared to what we would pay a realtor, but could that be a grand saved?
+His price was $1000--which is a great deal compared to what we would pay a realtor, but could that be a grand saved?
 Could we do it ourselves?
-We thought we’d give it a try.
+We thought we'd give it a try.

 This is where I should probably say, every home sale is different and we are not realtors or attorneys or even close to experts in this field.
 In fact, we're amateurs.
 But, we did it ourselves, saved a bunch of money and it wasn't very difficult so we thought we'd share our experience.